irwinwilliams/irwinwilliams.github.io/_posts/2015-12-12-my-programming-journey.md

 ---
-layout: post
+title: "My Programming Journey"
-title: My Programming Journey
+date: "2015-12-12"
-date: 2015-12-12 00:25
+categories:
-author: irwinium
+  - "tracks"
-comments: true
+tags:
-categories: [beginnings, Tracks, Uncategorized]
+  - "beginnings"
 ---

 It started with a letter in 1996.

 My grandmother was at the time asking me about career ideas.
 I told her Computer Science.
 I didn't really know what it was.
 It just seemed to put together two of my likes at the time, Computers and Science.